4) transcutaneous Vagus Nerve Stimulation (tVNS)

 How transcutaneous Vagus Nerve Stimulation Works (Mechanism of Action)

 1) stimulating the skin of the ear,

 2) stimulates the Auricular Branch of the Vagus Nerve

-3) the stimulation goes to a nucleus (cluster of nerve cells) called the Nucleus tractus solitarius
+3) the stimulation goes to a nucleus (cluster of nerve cells) called the Nucleus Tractus Solitarius (NTS)

-4) the Nucleus tractus solitarius receives information from the body (heart, lungs, intestines, immune system) and
+4) the NTS receives information from the body (heart, lungs, intestines, immune system) and

-5) sends output to Locus coeruleus and the Dorsal raphe nucleus.
+5) sends output to several structures including the Locus coeruleus and indirectly to the Dorsal raphe nucleus.

 6) Locus Ceruleus is the brain's primary source of norepinephrine (aka noradrenaline)